Chart Color Schemes

 Health outcomes in Wandin North are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-Private health cover is held by approximately 51% of the total population (~1,623 people), which slightly lags behind the average SA2 area.
-The most common medical conditions in the area are asthma and mental health issues, affecting 8.8 and 8.4% of residents respectively.
-Conversely, 67.3% of residents declare themselves completely clear of medical ailments, compared to 66.9% across Greater Melbourne.
-The area has 20.0% of residents aged 65 and over (635 people).
+Common health conditions are somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is relatively low at approximately 51% of the total population (~1,623 people).
+The most common medical conditions are asthma and mental health issues, impacting 8.8 and 8.4% of residents respectively.
+67.3% of residents declare themselves completely clear of medical ailments compared to 66.9% across Greater Melbourne.
+As of the latest data (2016), 20.0% of residents are aged 65 and over (635 people).
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health